Drilling Hydraulics Course

 0.052 = constant, psi/lb/gal

-Drilling operations often involve several fluid densities, pressures resulting from fluid circulation, and perhaps applied surface pressure during kick control operations.
+Drilling operations often involve several fluid densities, pressure from fluid circulation, and perhaps applied surface pressure during kick control operations.

-The approach most widely used is to convert all pressures to an “equivalent mud weight” that would provide the same pressures in a static system with no surface pressure.
+The widely used approach is converting all pressures to an “equivalent mud weight” that would provide the same pressures in a static system with no surface pressure.

-Another term commonly used to describe the equivalent mud weight concept is ECD, or equivalent circulating density.
+ECD or equivalent circulating density is another term commonly used to describe the equivalent mud weight concept.
 The ECD in drilling usually considers the hydrostatic pressures and the friction pressure resulting from fluid movement.

 EMW = equivalent mud weight, Ib/gal.